-&lt;sup>11These plots, which were introduced by Peñaranda and Sentana (2015) to characterise potentially asymmetric distributions with extreme tails, combine a doubly truncated non-parametric density estimate on top of a box plot.
+16These plots, which were introduced by Peñaranda and Sentana (2015) to characterise potentially asymmetric distributions with extreme tails, combine a doubly truncated non-parametric density estimate on top of a box plot.
 Therefore, the vertical lines describe the median and the first and third quartiles, while the length of the tails is one interquartile range.